 except Exception as e:

-3. After you edit the node content, in the Run Configuration section on the right side of the node editor, select the resource group for which you have completed the network connectivity configuration and the custom Image from Step 1 that has the requests library installed.
+In the Run Configuration section on the right, select the resource group with network connectivity configured and the custom Image from Step 1.

 Call a vector model service